 Payment for all foam joint seals will be at the lump sum contract price bid for "Foam Joint Seals".
-Prices and payment will be full compensation for furnishing all material, labor, tools and equipment necessary for installing these units in place and accepted.
+Prices and payment will be full compensation for furnishing all material, including elastomeric concrete, labor, tools and equipment necessary for installing these units in place and accepted.